KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 4. Now the next node has appeared in the nodes.
 <img width="1600" height="675" alt="7" src="https://github.com/user-attachments/assets/8d5416a9-fb85-4adc-8876-49c55e6de89b" />

-# Parameters:
+# Parameters (new version):
 - `image`: *IMAGE* - analyzed image
+- `system prompt`: *STRING*, default: "You are a highly accurate vision-language assistant.
+Provide detailed, precise, and well-structured image descriptions." - role + rules + format.
-- `prompt`: *STRING*, default: Describe this image - user prompt
+- `user prompt`: *STRING*, default: "Describe this image" - specific case + input data + variable wishes.
 - `model_path`: *STRING*, default: `H:\Qwen3VL-8B-Instruct-Q8_0.gguf` - The path to the model is written here
 - `mmproj_path`: *STRING*, default: `H:\mmproj-Qwen3VL-8B-Instruct-F16.gguf` - The path to the mmproj model is written here; it is required and usually located in the same place as the model.
 - `output_max_tokens`: *INT*, default: 2048, min: 64, max: 4096 - The max number of tokens to output.
 A smaller number saves memory, but may result in a truncated response.
+- `image_max_tokens`: *INT*, default: 4096, min: 1024, max: 1024000 - The max number of tokens to image.
+A smaller number saves memory, but the image requires a lot of tokens, so you can't set them too few.
-- `temperature`: *FLOAT*, default: 0.7, min: 0.0, max: 1.0 - The more - the more nonsense
+- `ctx`: *INT*, default: 8192, min: 0, max: 1024000. - A smaller number saves memory.
+Rule: `image_max_tokens + text_max_tokens + output_max_tokens <= ctx`
+- `n_batch`: *INT*, default: 512, min: 64, max: 1024000 - Number of tokens processed simultaneously.
+A smaller number saves memory. **Setting `n_batch = ctx` will speed up the work, but check in task manager if VRAM is getting full (the system starts using shared RAM memory which is causing x10 slowdown)**
+Rule: `n_batch <= ctx`
 - `gpu_layers`: *INT*, default: -1, min: -1, max: 100 - Allows you to transfer some layers to the CPU.
 If there is not enough memory, you can use the CPU, but this will significantly slow down the work. -1 means all layers in GPU.
 0 means all layers in CPU.
 Unfortunately, this is NOT Block Swap - this technology is not yet supported by the llama.cpp library.
-- `ctx`: *INT*, default: 8192, min: 0, max: 1024000. - A smaller number saves memory.
+- `temperature`: *FLOAT*, default: 0.7, min: 0.0, max: 1.0 - The more - the more nonsense
-Rule: `image_max_tokens + text_max_tokens + output_max_tokens <= ctx`
-- `image_max_tokens`(new): *INT*, default: 4096, min: 1024, max: 1024000 - The max number of tokens to image.
-A smaller number saves memory, but the image requires a lot of tokens, so you can't set them too few.
-- `n_batch`(new): *INT*, default: 512, min: 64, max: 1024000 - Number of tokens processed simultaneously.
-A smaller number saves memory. **Setting `n_batch = ctx` will speed up the work, but check in task manager if VRAM is getting full (the system starts using shared RAM memory which is causing x10 slowdown)**
-Rule: `n_batch <= ctx`
+- `seed`: *INT*, default: 42

 ### Not customizable parameters:
 - `image_min_tokens` = 1024 - minimum number of tokens allocated for the image.
 - `force_reasoning` = True - forces the reasoning mode.
 - `swa_full` = True - disables Sliding Window Attention.
 - `verbose` = False - doesn't clutter the console.
-- `system prompt` = "You are a highly accurate vision-language assistant.
-Provide detailed, precise, and well-structured image descriptions."

 # Issue:
 If the memory is full before this node starts working and there isn't enough memory, you can clear it like this before node: